kjepo/camelog/README.md

 have a cup of tea, and spend a few minutes glancing through this document.

+If you are reading this on paper, you may also want to refer to the <a href="https://github.com/kjepo/camelog/">online version</a>
+of this document which is more up-to-date and contains links to manuals and other sites.

 Here you will find a list of what we provide, how to operate the appliances, and how to get in touch with the caretaker if something is missing or not working.